Robust Body Exposure (RoBE): A Graph-based Dynamics Modeling Approach to Manipulating Blankets over People: Introduction

 In this work, we propose a new method for bedding manipulation, which we call Robust Body Exposure (RoBE), that explicitly reasons about the blanket over the human body, allowing for greater flexibility and improved generalization to variation in the environment.
 Using data collected in simulation, we first learn a cloth dynamics model that takes in graphs of voxelized point clouds as input.
 Then, we plan over this model using a representation of the human's pose and body shape in order to uncover a given target, both of which only need to be provided at run-time.

 We show the robustness of RoBE when compared to geometric and reinforcement learning (RL) baselines using a number of in-distribution and generalization evaluations.
 We further compare our method to these baselines in the real world, deploying all approaches on a real robot to manipulate blankets over a manikin in a hospital bed.
-Lastly, we conduct a human study with 12 participants to demonstrate RoBE's ability to adapt to both the physical operating constraints of a robot and to challenging variations in real human body shape and pose, enabling us to uncover a variety of body targets in the real world.
+Lastly, we conduct a human study with 12 participants to demonstrate RoBE's ability to adapt to both a robot's physical operating constraints and to challenging variations in real human body shape and pose, thus enabling us to uncover a variety of body targets in the real world without additional training on real-world data.
 For example, Fig.~\ref{fig:title_fig} shows the robot executing a trajectory to uncover both of the lower legs.